redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 The design
 ~~~~~~~~~~

-AlphaLemon Cms uses **twig** as template engine, so when you have converted the templates to html,
+RedKite CMS uses **twig** as template engine, so when you have converted the templates to html,
 you must write them to twig.

 Clean the template